 There is no standardized approach to calculating the adjusted EBITDA metric, which is the source of much criticism, as mentioned earlier.

-Examples of Normalizing Adjustments
+What are Examples of Normalizing Adjustments to EBITDA?

 In general, the most commonly accepted add-backs with relatively minimal push-back are the following: